CAEP Accountability Measures

 Measure 3: Candidate Competency at Program Completion

 Initial teacher education candidates complete a semester-long student teaching experience at the end of their program.
-Their final performance is evaluated on 32 criteria by both their P-12 teacher and a university representative.
-They are evaluated using a 4 point scale, and the target rating is a 3 out of 4 as established by the MidValley Consortium, a collaboration of four universities and 7 school divisions.
-For 2022-23, 82% of student teachers (n=11) received a total mean rating of at least 3 across all criteria and all raters.
-The median average for these student teachers was 3.1.
+Their final performance is evaluated on 32 criteria by both their P-12 teacher (cooperating teacher) and a university representative (university consultant).
+They are evaluated using a 4 point scale (Does not meet expectations, developing toward expectations, meets expectations, exceeds expectations), and the target rating by the end of student teaching is to receive a rating of “meets expectations” or better.
+This target was established by the MidValley Consortium, a collaboration of four universities and 7 school divisions.
+For 2023-24, cooperating teachers and university consultants ranked student teachers as Meets or Exceeds expectations 81% of the time across all evaluation items.

 Advanced level licensure program data is not reported due to the personally identifiable nature for programs with low numbers.